aodoming/Machine_Learning_ADominguez/README.md

 avg / total       0.99      0.63      0.64      0.77      0.64      0.40     17205

 In random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.
-The accuracy score measures the performance of a aclassifier, so for a score of 64% in this model the performance of the classifier isn't that impressive.
+The accuracy score measures the performance of a classifier, so for a score of 64% in this model the performance of the classifier isn't that impressive.
 Though accuracy is not a good metric when the data is imbalanced.
-Precision and recall shows low values as well, and a low precision means there are a lot more false positives in the data.
+Precision and recall show low values as well, and a low precision means there are more false positives in the data.
 For the True Positive Rate(recall) it measures the classifier's completeness, and therefore a low value recall such as above, indicates a high number of false negatives

 #### SMOTE